Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 HeapArray contains an instance of `Pointer` (which is equivalent to a low-level C pointer), and Mojo doesn’t know what kind of data it points to or how to copy it.
 More generally, some types (like atomic numbers) cannot be copied or moved around because their address provides an identity just like a class instance does.

 If we then provide that method (see line 2), all works fine:
-When executing `let b = a`, b gets substituted for self, and a for rhs; that's why we call the 2nd arguments rhs ( a is on the 'right hand side').
+When executing `let b = a`, b gets substituted for self, and a for rhs. a is on the 'right hand side', that's why we call the 2nd arguments rhs.

 See `copy_init.mojo`:
 ```mojo